 I am going to give you a cocktail in honor of my new found deeper appreciation for whisky, try it before the summer is over to make the most of the juicy raspberries.
-At great expense to my head I tried it with various whiskies and found the west coast peaty /smokey ones like Laphroig or Talikser went stunningly with the raspberries and mint.
-I am anxious that Scotland may not let me back in if I start sloshing their single malts into cocktails but maybe I could persuade them if I made them one of my ‘Reach for the Skyes”
+At great expense to my head I tried it with various whiskies and found the west coast peaty /smoky ones like Laphroig or Talikser went stunningly with the raspberries and mint.
+I am anxious that Scotland may not let me back in if I start sloshing their single malts into cocktails but maybe I could persuade them if I made them one of my Reach for the Skyes.

 Serves two – twice!

-Sugar syrup (100g caster sugar, 100g water heat the sugar and water in a saucepan until the sugar has dissolved.
+- Sugar syrup (100g caster sugar, 100g water.
+Heat the sugar and water in a saucepan until the sugar has dissolved.
 Leave to cool)

-juice of one lemon
+- juice of one lemon

-juice of two limes
+- juice of two limes

-In a shaker (I used a kilner jar) add the cooled sugar syrup, whisky, lemon and lime juice, 16 ripe raspberries – or there abouts, 10 bruised mint leaves (rub then briefly between your hands) and 8 pieces of ice.
+In a shaker (I used a kilner jar) add the cooled sugar syrup, whisky, lemon and lime juice, 16 ripe raspberries (or thereabouts), 10 bruised mint leaves (rub them briefly between your hands) and 8 pieces of ice.